lnug/podcast/shows/00-intro-DRAFT.md

 ## Introduction
 * podcast intro
-    * Welcome to the London Node User Group podcast, a podcast from the London Node community.
+    * Welcome to the London Node User Group podcast, LNUG is a friendly monthly meetup for people using Node for fun or profit.
+    * A podcast from the London Node community.
 * Guest: Adam Davis
 * hosts: Simon

 * Where are you/ are you safe and your family safe?

 ## Thought of the day?

 * Adam -
-* Simon - Now is not the time for galavanting.
+* Simon - Stay at home.

 ## Adam
 * What is LNUG?
+* Why are we doing a podcast?
 * How did you first get involved with LNUG?
 * How did you get involved with node?
 * What is your role now?